kubevirt/kubevirt/docs/architecture.md

 KubeVirt is deployed on top of a Kubernetes cluster.
 This means that you can continue to run your Kubernetes-native workloads next to the VMIs managed through KubeVirt.

+Furthormore: if you can run native workloads, and you have KubeVirt installed, you should be able to run VM-based workloads, too.
+For example, Application Operators should not require additional permissions just because their application runs within a VM.